OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-5154.md

 # Event ID 5154: The Windows Filtering Platform has permitted an application or service to listen on a port for incoming connections

 ## Description
-Event ID 5154: The Windows Filtering Platform has permitted an application or service to listen on a port for incoming connections
+This event generates every time Windows Filtering Platform permits an application or service to listen on a port.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|